 The antenna consists of two current straps, each strap about 15 cm wide and 117 cm tall.
 Each strap is grounded to the case at both ends.
-The straps are grounded at the center point also for increased mechanical strength. results in a verv strong strap arrangement that can resist the disruption-induced forces.
+The straps are grounded at the center point also for increased mechanical strength. results in a very strong strap that can arrangement resist the disruption-induced forces.
 For reasonable assumptions about the strap electrical properties, the electrical length of the straps is near one wavelength in the 100 - 150 MHz frequency range, making this configuration feasible.